 13. Pulse Shaping¶

+This chapter covers pulse shaping, inter-symbol-interference, matched filtering, and raised-cosine filters.
+At the end we use Python to add pulse shaping to BPSK symbols.
 You can consider this section Part II of the Filters chapter, where we take a deeper dive into pulse shaping.

 In the Filters chapter we learned that blocky-shaped symbols/pulses use an excess amount of spectrum, and we can greatly reduce the amount of spectrum used by “shaping” our pulses.
 However, you can’t use just any low-pass filter or you might get inter-symbol-interference (ISI), where symbols bleed into and interfere with each other.

 When we transmit digital symbols, we transmit them back-to-back (as opposed to waiting some time between them).
 When you apply a pulse-shaping filter, it elongates the pulse in the time domain (in order to condense it in frequency), which causes adjacent symbols to overlap with each other.
 The overlap is fine, as long as your pulse-shaping filter meets this one criterion: all of the pulses must add up to zero at every multiple of our symbol period , except for one of the pulses.
 The idea is best understood through the following visualization:

 As you can see at every interval of , there is one peak of a pulse while rest of the pulses are at 0 (they cross the x-axis).
 When the receiver samples the signal, it does so at the perfect time (at the peak of the pulses), meaning that is the only point in time which matters.
 Usually there is a symbol synchronization block at the receiver that ensures the symbols are sampled at the peaks.

 One trick we use in wireless communications is called matched filtering.
 To understand matched filtering you must first understand these two points: